Economic Shocks, Opportunity Costs, and the Supply of Politicians: Institutional and Theoretical Background

 \subsection{Local councilors}

 Brazil has a highly decentralized political system, with municipal governments managing substantial budgets to provide public services, such as local infrastructure, transportation, education, and health care.
-Each of Brazil's 5,568 municipalities is governed by a mayor (\textit{prefeito}) and a council of local legislators (\textit{vereadores}).\footnote{This number excludes the insular district of Fernando de Noronha and the Federal District which do not take part in local elections.} Every four years, during the municipal elections, citizens cast one vote for a mayoral candidate and one vote for a council candidate.\footnote{Voting for a party instead of an individual candidate for councilor is also allowed.
-Local elections are held at the same time for all municipalities across the country, usually in October.
+Each of Brazil's 5,568 municipalities is governed by a mayor (\textit{prefeito}) and a council of local legislators (\textit{vereadores}).
+Every four years, during the municipal elections, citizens cast one vote for a mayoral candidate and one vote for a council candidate.\footnote{Local elections are held at the same time for all municipalities across the country, usually in October.
 Elections for the President, governors, and federal and state legislators also take place every four years but are staggered by two years relative to local elections.} Local councilors are elected based on a system of open-list proportional representation and serve four-year terms, with no term limits.
 The size of local councils varies depending on population, with a minimum of 9 councilors elected in municipalities with up to 15,000 inhabitants and a maximum of 55 councilors elected in municipalities with more than 8 million inhabitants.
 Local legislators are responsible for drafting laws, voting bills, proposing public works, and monitoring the actions of the executive.
 In addition, they must approve the municipal budgets and thereby have great influence over the delivery of public goods.